JIMPARK80/Youtube-Searcher/README.md

 For Cursor AI automation, use this sentence:

 > "Cursor, create the hourlyViewTracker scheduled Cloud Function that reads config/viewTracking.videoIds, fetches each video's view count using the secret YOUTUBE_DATA_API_KEY, and stores it in Firestore under viewHistory/{videoId}/history/{timestamp}.
-Retain only the latest N snapshots based on retentionHours or maxEntries."
+Retain only the latest N snapshots based on retentionHours or maxEntries.
+Also create the updateTrendingVideoIds job that refreshes the top keywords every 72 hours and merges their video IDs into config/viewTracking."

 See `DEPLOYMENT_GUIDE.md` for detailed deployment steps.